taofiqsulayman/local-ai-assistant/readme.md

 ## Troubleshooting

-- If you encounter any issues with Ollama, refer to the [Ollama documentation](#).
+- If you encounter any issues with Ollama, refer to the [Ollama documentation](https://ollama.com).
-- For Streamlit-related issues, check the [Streamlit documentation](#).
+- For Streamlit-related issues, check the [Streamlit documentation](https://docs.streamlit.io/).

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository, make changes, and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-By using this project, you agree to the terms and conditions of the license.